 It is important that the instructor create, from the beginning, and preserve an atmosphere conducive to learning.
 Both instructor and student should feel they have come together in the common cause of the pursuit of learning.
+This includes eliminating barriers for students with disabilities and working with them and Student Disability Services (SDS) to provide these students with access to adequately meet their needs.
+This includes, but might be limited to, providing extended time on practical and written exams (per a student's alternative testing agreement on file with SDS), replying promptly to requests and questions from SDS staff, and avoiding discouraging students from using their approved accommodations.
 Instructors should ensure their students are progressing through their course of study in a timely fashion.